TV goes to the dogs with first channel for canines

-NEW YORK Lonely, bored dogs left at home all day while their owners are at work could soon be getting some digital company - a TV channel with programming just for pooches.
+April 12 British retailer Dunelm Group Plc said the market for homewares continues to weaken as it reported a 2.2 percent fall in total comparable sales for the third quarter.

-DOGTV, a 24/7 channel designed specifically for man's best friend, will air nationally next month on the U.S. satellite operator DirecTV DTV.O, with hopes of attracting dogs in some of the 46 million U.S. households that have at least one.
+NEW YORK, July 25 Lonely, bored dogs left at home all day while their owners are at work could soon be getting some digital company - a TV channel with programming just for pooches.

 "It is the first and only television channel that is dedicated to our four-legged friends and not to their parents," Gilad Neumann, the chief executive of the Tel Aviv-based company, said in an interview.